Is Facebook a risk for your speech pathology practice?

 • Who is responsible for managing the account

-• Who is responsible for ensuring the content is appropriate for advertising speech pathology services
+• Who ensures the content is appropriate and compliant with advertising standards

 Ethics of posting information about clients

-• If the client is a child, as they get older how may they feel about their health information being shared publicly?
+• If the client is a child, how might they feel about this as they get older?

-Client permission isn’t always enough when sharing confidential health information.
-The reasons for and implications of this sharing need to be considered.
+Client permission alone isn’t always enough.
+The reasons for sharing and potential implications should be carefully evaluated.

 Blurring of professional boundaries